performancecopilot/pcp/docs/pcp-programmers-guide.rst

 Client Development and PMAPI
 ----------------------------

-client developmentApplication developers are encouraged to create new PCP client applications to monitor, display, and analyze performance data in a manner suited to their particular site, application suite, or information processing environment.
+Application developers are encouraged to create new PCP client applications to monitor, display, and analyze performance data in a manner suited to their particular site, application suite, or information processing environment.